ragardner/tktrees/README.md

 - Full license text and conditions: See `tksheet/LICENSE.txt`
 - Copyright: Copyright (c) ragardner
 - Note: This library is bundled for tkinter sheet/table functionality.

+## License

+TkTrees is licensed under AGPL-3.0 and is the copyright of R. A. Gardner.

+- Author: github.com/ragardner
+- Source: github.com/ragardner/tktrees
+- Email: github@ragardner.simplelogin.com